 What’s good?
 There is power.
 This frigging guitar slashes hard.
 I saw Lou Reed as the opening act to U2 in Belfast 1987 or 88.
 How ridiculous, to have him as an “opener”, compared to “Bono Vox” and that most pretentious of all bands.
 He was just getting back on his feet after a long polytoxicomanic addiction phase, and he certainly knows where that good comes from.
 Cause as every junkie and ex-junkie will tell you, even if you don’t ask: there’s nothing better, it’s just good.
 2 or 3 years later I bumped into Laurie Anderson at the Barcelona airport, not knowing that they would marry some years later, after they both got heavily involved with buddism.
 God, what a guy, what good is a computerized nose?
 To me, he will remain to be one of 20ths century most important poets.
 More so than Patti Smith, more so even than Cohen.
 As far as I am concerned, there’s not many poets around.
 A poet is always a singer.
 He makes people sing the lines.
 What’s good?
 One of the most uplifting songs I know.
 And the ending does not give anything away.
 Life’s not fair at all.
 Why would it need to be?

 Days.
 This is a song forever connected to what might have been my truest love.
-At an age when everything could have come together, I wasn’t 28 and she was 23.
-I loved this woman so much, so intensely, and in good and bad: we consumed each other so much in terms of time, body, spirit and presence.
+At an age when everything could have come together, I was 28 and she was 23.
+I loved this woman so much, so intensely in good and bad: We consumed each other so much in terms of time, body, spirit and presence.
 Definitely not everyones’ scheme of relationship.
 The love more or less started with a journey to Malta.
 We had a large, lavish (but cold, it was February) hotel room in the British Hotel in Valetta, with a terrace and a view of the old harbour.
 I played the song on repeat.
 It was one of those “self-composed” experiences where you write your own soundtrack in a situation you know that it will never come back.
 But you capture it with all your might, all your feelings, emotions and intellectual capacity you can mobilize.
+Maybe, if you make your living as a "coach", you'd call it "method" as well, "method listening".

 Admittedly, I felt like a rockstar with that most beautiful of all women.
-Tall, short blonde hair, always with a very körperbetonter (say no more!) black Rolli, perfectly composed and of course one of the best-mannered girl I ever met, fully compliant to the social code of the upperest class.
-She grew up in Bad Homburg, in the street overlooking the posh Seedamm-Therme, next to the Quandt family.
-And like them and most people in that quarter with a history of old Nazi-power and money, but that’s another story.
-Yes, her body and mind indeed is my “Beuteschema”, she was that perfect Tomboy, with sensuous lips and her very fine and natural smell, her posture and broad shoulders (a swimmer, and black belt 10 Karate).
+Tall, short blonde hair, always with a very körperbetonter (say no more!) black Rolli, perfectly composed and the best-mannered, distinguished girl I ever met, fully compliant to the social code of the upperest class.
+She grew up in Bad Homburg, in the street overlooking what might be Germanys poshest public swimming pool, next to the BMW-Quandt family.
+And like them and most people in that quarter there was that history of old Nazi-power and money, a picture of the grandfather in a convertible SS-Merc on the wall, but that’s another story.
+Yes, her body and mind indeed was my “Beuteschema”, she was that perfect Tomboy, with sensuous lips and her very fine and natural smell, her posture and broad shoulders (a swimmer, and black belt 10 Karate).

-Almost 30 years later, when we met in Berlin in 2020, my then lover said “this is not a woman one let go”.
+Almost 30 years later and many lifes after, when we met in Berlin in 2020, my then fiancée said “this is not a woman one let go”.
 She was correct, of course.
-I did because coupled with the closeness we had there was that rage in her I couldn’t deal with.
-One time I nearly got arrested on Frankfurt shopping mall Zeil, because she shouted when I had to hold her arms tight as she wanted to hit me.
-Another time (still those days when we had cars) she drove me so mental with her wants and back and fro that I jumped on the brake far too hard, forgetting that she didn’t have her seatbelt on.
+I did, because coupled with the closeness we had there was a rage in her I couldn’t deal with.
+One time I nearly got arrested on Frankfurt shopping mall Zeil, because she shouted since I had to hold her arms in order to prevent she hit me with all her might.
+Another time (those days when we had cars) she drove me so mental with her wants and back and fro that I jumped on the brake far too hard, forgetting that she didn’t have her seatbelt on.
 She hit the window with might, and, almost having fainted, opened the door and escaped into the night.
-Oh, there was drama.
+Oh yes, there was drama.

-But whenever there wasn’t we had most engaging and constructive discussions and learnt from one another - and her beauty didn’t hurt.
+But any time else we had most engaging and constructive discussions and learnt from one another - and her beauty didn’t hurt.
 Those days in Malta to me were crowned when I introduced her to an empty house, some unfinished building overlooking the sea in a most spectacular way.
 I had been there a few weeks before, just after we had met and I had already been smitten.
-Which is why I scribbled into the house a “Thekla loves Torsten loves Thekla” on a wall.
+Which is why I scribbled into the house a “T(name) loves Torsten loves T(name)” on a wall.
 She was so surprised when she saw it, she couldn’t believe it.
-I think the magic of the situation escaped her, but to me it was the perfect day.
-I took a shot through one of those unfinished windows onto the sea.
-Years later, I put this into a farewell-photoalbum for her.
+I think the magic of the situation escaped her, but to me it was annother "perfect day".
+I took a shot through one of those unfinished windows onto the sea and gave it to her as a present she kept.
 The connection broke off, but with strange developments and under very difficult circumstances we met in Düsseldorf again.
 And another 10 years later, I visited her in Mozambique.
 As she and her husband own a couple of houses in Berlin, I’ll see here sometimes.
 Days.
-More on that.
+More on that after the break.

 Gravity’s Angel.
 Yet another Angel song.
 But different.
 Relating to Pynchon’s Gravity’s Rainbow, implicating that he must have been a really ugly guy (not true!), but since he always knows what to say, he set the stage.